P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 #### /psac show \<ManagementID\>

 View details of the report sent by the player.
-You can run this command from the player to view the report details by the player's book.
+You can run this command from the player to view the report details in the player's book.
 If you run it from the console, it will appear as a log to the console.

 The command's permission is `psac.show`.